Simurgan/movie-db-system/README.md

 * Make sure that MySQL server is running.
 * In the project directory set an environment variable: export FLASK_APP=main.py
 * Set some other environment variables if needed: export FLASK_ENV=development, export FLASK_DEBUG=1
-* Run the server with the command: flask run
+* Run the server with the command: flask run or python -m flask run